VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 > implementation details change in later steps in the journey.
 These
 > changes are described in subsequent chapters.

-Future plans for enhancements to this bounded context include support for wait listing, whereby requests for seats are placed on a wait-list if there are not sufficient seats available and enabling the Business Customer to set various types of discount for seat types.
+Plans for enhancements to this bounded context in a later stage of the journey include support for wait listing, whereby requests for seats are placed on a wait-list if there are not sufficient seats available and enabling the Business Customer to set various types of discount for seat types.

 ## Working Definitions for this Chapter

-The following definitions are used for the remainder of this chapter.
+The remainder of this chapter uses the following definitions.
 For more detail, and possible alternative definitions, see [A CQRS/ES Deep Dive][r_chapter4] in the Reference Guide.